‘Guardians Of The Galaxy 2’ Premiere Reviews Are In, What Do Critics Think?

 Every film in the Marvel Cinematic Universe thus far has a “fresh” score on Rotten Tomatoes, indicating that more critics have liked these films than disliked them.
 At 91 percent, Guardians of the Galaxy has the third highest score, below 2012’s Marvel’s The Avengers at 92 percent and 2008’s Iron Man at 94 percent.
 Could Guardians of the Galaxy 2 surpass such totals and become the best reviewed Marvel Cinematic Universe film?
 Only time will tell.

-In the mean time, most of the stars of Guardians of the Galaxy 2 appeared on Jimmy Kimmel Live last night to tease the upcoming film.
+In the meantime, most of the stars of Guardians of the Galaxy 2 appeared on Jimmy Kimmel Live last night to tease the upcoming film.
 Chris Pratt (who plays Star-Lord), Zoe Saldana (Gamora), Dave Bautista (Drax), Michael Rooker (Yondu) and Kurt Russell (Ego) sat down with host Jimmy Kimmel and discussed a big cameo in the film.

 ***Cameo spoilers ahead***